As we emerge into the post-pandemic world, we can begin planning for the future of faith formation in our local churches.

 Despite the pandemic in 2020, Wesley Park United Methodist Church was one of many congregations paying 100% of Ministry Shares.
-That enables the Michigan Conference to make a difference with programs like Latinx Ministries.
+That enables the Michigan Conference to make a difference with… Continue Reading A greater church family

 This year some cherished Lenten traditions will continue and some others will change.
 Michigan Conference staff offer these safe and creative resources for churches, families, and individuals of all ages.